JDRF/design-system/CONTRIBUTING.md

 # Contributing to Design System

-JDRF's Design System is a way for every vendor of [JDRF](https://www.jdrf.org) able to give the same level of branding.
+JDRF's Design System is a method of enabling every vendor of [JDRF](https://www.jdrf.org) to apply the same level of branding to their sites.
 We're still working out the kinks to make contributing to this project as easy and transparent as possible, but we're not quite there yet.
 Hopefully this document makes the process for contributing clear and answers some questions that you may have.

 ## Our Development Process